AwardOfSky/Multitype-Radix-Sort/README.md

 # Multitype-Radix-Sort
-A high-performant C alternative to sorting large arrays with support for most standard types and all types defined in stdint.h.
+A high-performant C alternative to sorting with support for most standard types and all types defined in stdint.h.

 ## Background